fyrkov/refcards/AWS/Route53.md

 #### Domain registrar vs DNS service
 It is possible to use 3rd party domain registrars and Route53 together.\
 For this it is necessary to create a public hosted zone in Route53 and then set NS records in the domain registrar to Route53 name servers.

+#### TTL
+Each DNS record has a TTL (Time To Live) which orders clients for how long to cache the reply.
+Hence depending on the TTL value sometimes it is possible to observe a lag when updating a DNS record.

+#### Testing DNS Records
+`nslookup <host>`
+`dig <host>`